Tinkerforge/doc/en/source/Hardware/Bricks/Stepper_Brick.rst

 `stepper motor <http://en.wikipedia.org/wiki/Stepper_motor>`__
 with a maximum current of **2.5A** and a maximum voltage of **38V** per phase can be controlled over **USB**.
-With the provided API for many :ref:`programming languages<stepper_brick_programming_interface>` you can control the direction, velocity and acceleration of the connected motor.
+With the provided API for many :ref:`programming languages <stepper_brick_programming_interface>` you can control the direction, velocity and acceleration of the connected motor.

 The maximum driving current and the
-:ref:`decay mode <stepper_brick_decay_mode>` can be also be controlled, the current consumption and power supply voltage can be measured by the API.
+:ref:`decay mode <stepper_brick_decay_mode>` can also be controlled.
+The current consumption and power supply voltage can be measured by the API.

 Two :ref:`Bricklet <product_overview_bricklets>` ports can be used to extend the features of this Brick.
 It can also be used together with other Bricks in a stack.
-For example an additional :ref:`Master Brick <master_brick>` with :ref:`Master Extension <product_overview_master_extensions>` can be used to control the Brick instead over USB by other cable based (:ref:`RS485 <rs485_extension>`, :ref:`Ethernet <ethernet_extension>`) or wireless (:ref:`WIFI <wifi_extension>`) connections.
+For example an additional :ref:`Master Brick <master_brick>` with :ref:`Master Extension <product_overview_master_extensions>` allows to replace the USB connection by other cable based (:ref:`RS485 <rs485_extension>`, :ref:`Ethernet <ethernet_extension>`) or wireless (:ref:`WIFI <wifi_extension>`) connections.

 The stepper motor can be powered by an external power supply connected directly to the Brick (black connector) or by the stack internal power supply.
-If an external power supply is connected the Brick switches automatically to this power supply.
+If an external power supply is connected the Brick automatically switches to this power supply.